-Representatives from many of these training centres came together at NATO Headquarters on 21 October 2015 in an annual networking event known as the “Marketplace” to introduce themselves to the wider NATO community, presenting their course guides and the overarching missions of the respective centres.
+Representatives from nineteen of these training centres came together at NATO Headquarters on 19 October 2016 in an annual PTEC Community event known as the “Marketplace” to introduce themselves to the wider NATO community, presenting their course guides and the overarching missions of the respective centres.

-Co-organised by Supreme Allied Command Transformation and the NATO School in Oberammergau, the "Marketplace" also allows participants to exchange expertise and to forge new links, discuss further synergies and new courses, while also attracting more members to the network, which in turn helps to connect allied and partner forces by collaborating on training expertise.
-NATO School Commandant, U.S. Navy Captain Scott Butler emphasised the impact of the training centres.
-"What this community does for peace and security around the world cannot be stated enough," he said.
+The annual "Marketplace" event also allows representatives to exchange expertise and to forge new links, discuss further synergies and new courses, while also attracting more members to the network, which in turn helps to connect allied and partner forces by collaborating on training expertise.
+NATO School Dean of academics, U.S. Colonel Timothy E. Dreifke emphasised the impact of the training centres.

 - Austrian Armed Forces International Centre (AUTINT), Austria